Y0Coss/docs-fork/pages/web_cloud/domains/faq_domain_dns/guide.en-gb.md

 ///

-/// details | How to replace my DNS servers with OVHcloud's?
+/// details | How to replace my DNS servers with those provided by OVHcloud?

 Follow these steps: